funatsufumiya/ofxWebcam/README.md

 ## Why

-Default `ofVideoGrabber` webcam is very slow on recent Windows 11 when high resolution.
+Default `ofVideoGrabber` webcam is very slow on recent Windows 11 when high resolution (maybe because of DirectShow).

 ## License